igrigorik/http-client-hints/draft.md

 For example, given the following request header:

 ~~~
-  Client-Hints: vh=1200, vw=720, dpr=2.0, bw=560
+  Client-Hints: dh=1280, dw=768, dpr=2.0
 ~~~

-The server knows that the client's visual viewport is 1200x720px, the device pixel ratio is 2.0 (a HiDPI device), and current link bandwidth estimate is 560kbps.
+The server knows that the clients physical screen size is 1280x768px, and that the device is HiDPI capable, with a device pixel ratio of 2.0.

 Interaction with Browser Hints